-Some CED courses are listed in Keanwise as "approved petition only".
-This means that a student may not register for that class unless he/she is approved by the Department.
+Some CED courses are listed in KeanWISE as "approved petition only".
+This means that a student may not register for that class unless they are approved by the Department.
 Students request a petition for the course through an online survey link sent by email before each semester's registration by the Department's office staff.
 Any other request requires the student ID number, course number and section number in order to be entered.